vmware/captive-web-view/forAndroid/readme.md

     This could also be a good opportunity to try out the Chrome developer tools.
     An embedded WebView in an application connected via the Android Developer Bridge (adb) can be inspected with the Chrome developer tools.
-Do an Internet search for "Chrome developer tools" for basic information and instructions.
+You can start by opening a new tab in Chrome desktop and entering `chrome://inspect/` in the address bar.
+Do an internet search for "Chrome developer tools" for basic information and instructions.

 8. Add the Kotlin end of the command handler.